AlchemyCMS/alchemy-dragonfly-s3/README.md

 Provides a `Alchemy::Picture.url_class` and `Alchemy::PictureThumb.generator_class` for Alchemy pictures stored on Amazon AWS S3.

+## Alchemy Version

+This branch works with Alchemy 5.1 only.

+- For a Alchemy 3 compatible version use the `alchemy-3` branch.

 ## Installation

 Add this line to your application's Gemfile: